charliefontanez/Horiseon-Refactoring/README.md

 # Horiseon Website Refactoring
-Restructuring an old website to create an easy to follow and logical structure.
+Restructuring a website to create an easy to follow and logical structure.

 ## Description